Writing

 As part of the teaching sequence, teachers plan experience days, sentence stacking lessons and independent writing sequences.

 Experience days immerse children in experiences linked to their writing and drench them in vocabulary linked to the lenses in ‘The Writing Rainbow’.
 From the experience days, children take part in the sentence stacking lessons.
-Sentence stacking lessons focus on writing three sentences which focuses on the lenses from the rainbow.
+Sentence stacking lessons focus on writing three sentences that focus on the lenses from the rainbow.

 An individual lesson is based on one plot point from the text, broken into three learning chunks:

-This part of the unit is heavily scaffolded with lots of teacher input, modelling of vocabulary, sentence construction and the use of grammar with reference to the 3 writing lenses.
+This part of the unit is heavily scaffolded with consistent teacher input, modelling of vocabulary, sentence construction and the use of grammar with reference to the 3 writing lenses.

 During the initiate section, children ‘chot’ (chat and jot) down their ideas from stimulating resources, such as pictures, music and drama.
-The children are encouraged to use ‘kind calling out’ where they call out examples of vocabulary, adverbs, onomatopoeia etc.
+The children are encouraged to use ‘kind calling out’ where they share examples of vocabulary, adverbs, onomatopoeia etc.

-During the model section, the teacher prepares children for writing by modelling the ideas, grammar and techniques of writing taken from the writing rainbow.
+During the model section, the teacher prepares children for writing by modelling the ideas, grammar and techniques of writing drawn from the writing rainbow.

 In the enable section, children write their own sentences, taking the opportunity to deepen the moment.
 ‘Deepen the Moment’ is where children are challenged to independently draw upon previously learnt skills and apply them to their writing during that chunk.